 Style of cottage

 The core of the cottage is almost 100 years old.
-Over the last five years we have been renovating and expanding the cottage extensively, but it is not our intention at any stage to convert it to a modern house.
+Over the last ten years we have been renovating and expanding the cottage extensively, but it is not our intention at any stage to convert it to a modern house.
 Our approach is to do everything we can to minimize the impact of our activities on the landscape and to assist the ecology of the island and the area.

 It is ideal for individuals and families who want peace and quiet and relaxed play.
 Although it can accommodate large groups, it is not designed to be a party palace and we do not rent to people whose only idea of fun involves loud music and intrusive water activities.

 Because it is an old structure, some of the facilities are relatively primitive.
-We have hot and cold running water, but there is be a limit to the amount of hot water that can be generated at any one time.
+We have hot and cold running water, but there is a limit to the amount of hot water that can be generated at any one time.
 The environmental toilet works very well, but also requires a little bit of understanding and water conservation measures.

 The cottage is about 1,300 square feet, centred on a large family room with a cathedral ceiling.
 The front porch looks down to the main lake while the kitchen overlooks the back bay.
 It has three bedrooms, one of which is a loft that also has a view over the whole back bay.
 It’s got a large kitchen where three cooks can work concurrently!
 It can easily sleep six and with other futon beds, the capacity gets up to nine before you even start talking tents or mattresses.
 And we have recently built a ‘bunkie’ that can accommodate another couple of people or perhaps all the kids.
-However this size of group has to ne negotiated since we are concerned with the capacity of the island to handle a lot of people, For example, large groups early in the season are not possible since one small shower is really not sufficient and the lake isn't warm enough for washing there.
+However this size of group has to be negotiated since we are concerned with the capacity of the island to handle a lot of people, For example, large groups early in the season are not possible since one small shower is really not sufficient and the lake isn't warm enough for bathing then.

 It has a Sunmar environmental toilet, easy to use, minimal smell and we do all the upkeep.
 There is a permanent landline (mobile phone coverage is unreliable), no internet as yet although we are considering dial-up in order to get email.
 No air-conditioning but good breezes off the lake.
 There’s a wood stove for heating if needed.
-Other facilities include a barbeque, a fire pit, two docks, good swimming from the dock though a bit weedy, small beach as well (see below), a large rock garden, a vegetable garden, an installed labyrinth (Vanessa's specialty), a hammock and lots of good reading material.
+Other facilities include a barbeque, a fire pit, two docks, good swimming from the dock though a bit weedy, small beach as well (see below), flower gardens, a vegetable garden, an installed labyrinth (Vanessa's specialty), a hammock and lots of good reading material.
 At present there’s a wind up radio but no TV.

 We have two canoes, two kayaks, a small sailing boat and a rowing boat.
 The back bay is shallow but out front big boats have no problem.